unbounded-tech/vnext/README.md

 vnext --changelog --github
 ```

+**Note:** When the repository is hosted on GitHub, the `--github` flag is automatically enabled when using `--changelog`.
+You can still manually disable it by using `--no-github` if needed.

 This will add the GitHub username of the commit author to each entry in the changelog:

 ```